Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Discussion

 \subsubsection{Incorporating Contextual Elements in Explanation Design}

 Our findings provide strong evidence of a shift in older adults' explanation preferences based on task context.
 While prior work has acknowledged the role of context in AI-mediated interactions, much of it has focused only on emergency situations \cite{zou2025impact, jiang2022chatbot} or within the broader scope of disaster response \cite{zhang2020crowd, chan2023alert}.
-We found that in low-risk, routine context, older adults preferred explanations to be conversationally warm and elaborate, while in high-risk, emergency context, they leaned towards more concise and direct explanations, highlighting the need to consider the context of use as an important factor in explanation design.
+Our findings highlight the need for designers to explicitly encode the context of use as a factor in explanation design, potentially through rule-based mechanisms, or through context-aware approaches to recognition of user context.
 Recent work in recommender systems can offer some valuable directions here.
 Khaled and Ehab’s ConEX framework for explanations \cite{khaled2025leveraging} for entertainment-related recommendations develops a taxonomy of user context, combining both static and dynamic user preferences.
-Interestingly, their system evaluation also revealed that people used explanations to provide feedback about system behavior by rating the explanations \textit{in-situ}.
-Our participants expressed a similar desire to rate or respond to explanations as a form of feedback and to convey their preferences to the AI, also corroborating Kim et al.’s work on explanations in image identification systems \cite{kim2023help}.
-These observations motivate designing interactive feedback mechanisms within explanations for improved system learning, which could foster more effective human-AI collaboration.
+Inspired by this, designers could consider building similar taxonomy of user preferences through participatory user research, differentiated by what users consider their core explainability values ("static preferences"), and what they consider adaptable values based on the context ("dynamic preferences").
+Interestingly, their system evaluation also revealed that people used explanations to provide feedback about system behavior by rating the explanations \textit{in situ}.
+Our participants expressed a similar desire to rate or respond to explanations as a form of feedback and to convey their preferences to the AI.
+In practice, this suggests that explanation design may benefit from incorporating lightweight, interactive feedback channels (e.g., quick verbal confirmations, ratings or corrections) that could enable the AI to adapt its explanatory style over time, and foster more effective human-AI collaboration.